 Agriculture in South Carolina was generally prosperous, and farm life improved in the first two decades of the twentieth century.
 Tobacco cultivation soared in the Pee Dee area, which proved to be the only region of the state that was perfect for growing bright leaf tobacco for cigarettes.
 In 1890, the Pee Dee produced 220,000 pounds of tobacco.
 Ten years later, the area produced 20 million pounds.
-Farmers growing tobacco could make at least three times as much profit per acre as those growing cotton.
+Farmers growing tobacco could later, the area produced 20 million pounds.
+Farmers growing to bacco could make at least three times as much profit per acre as those growing cotton.